 In 1969, the United States Congress passed legislation that restricted the activities of private foundations and regulated against documented abuses by foundations.
 The investigative work of the Filer Commission provided evidence supporting the regulator actions that were taken at the time.

 The Filer Commission, formally known as the Commission on Private Philanthropy and Public Needs, “was formed to study the role of philanthropic giving in the United States and to make recommendations regarding ways to strengthen and increase the effectiveness of the voluntary sector.”

-Video: Watch leaders discuss the original gatherings that led to the formation of the Council of Michigan Foundations (CMF).
+Video: Leaders discuss the original gatherings that led to the formation of the Council of Michigan Foundations.

 The response from its members was to formalize their work, increase their professional staff, and create a legislative agenda to roll back the most egregious of the regulations that would harm the field in the long run.
 But CMF’s members also engaged in self-reflection.
 There was truth to the abuses pointed out in the Filer Commission.
 Rather than a wholesale reaction to all of the new regulations, CMF and its members embraced the legitimate criticism and went to work to reform and improve the field itself.
 In some cases, this involved a regulatory change; in others, it required a change in legislation.

 Starting with regular education – workshops, seminars, printed materials, consultation – CMF’s history has been to methodically and relentlessly embrace good practice.
 In recent years, this ongoing movement has resulted in codes of ethics for foundations and standards for community foundation operations.